-The Company revised its disclosure of amounts reclassified from AOCL related to its interest rate swaps and the income tax benefit (expense) attributed to those reclassifications for the periods ended December 31, 2021 and 2020, which resulted in a decrease to the previously disclosed total reclassifications from AOCL.
+The Company revised its disclosure of amounts reclassified from AOCL related to its interest rate swaps and the income tax (expense) benefit attributed to those reclassifications for the period ended December 31, 2021, which resulted in a decrease to the previously disclosed total reclassifications from AOCL.
 The Company believes these revisions to the disclosures are immaterial to the consolidated financial statements.

-Prior service cost and actuarial loss are included in the computation of the Company's net periodic benefit cost.
+Prior service credit and actuarial gain (loss) are included in the computation of the Company's net periodic benefit cost.
 Please see "Note 15.
 Employee Benefit Plans" for additional details.